 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Possible 7th century foundation.
 Norse carved cross shaft

-The anomaly is explained by the fact that the churches each stands near the boundary of an ancient estate.
-St Peter's was built as the church of Bywell, and St Andrew's as the church of the long vanished village of Styford.
+The anomaly is explained by the fact that the churches each stand near the boundary of an ancient estate.
+St Peter's was built as the church of Bywell, and St Andrew's as the church of the long-vanished village of Styford.